Code-Institute-Submissions/stickandbindle/README.md

 venturing into the extremes of a country.

 After reviewing competitor websites, I noted their use of large captivating imagery and marketing their trips as fun and unique.
-This is somthing that the stick and bindle website needs to match otherwise it'll be deemed as boring in comparison.
+This is something that the stick and bindle website needs to match otherwise it'll be deemed as boring in comparison.

 The strategy for the project is to implement the needs previously outlined in the user stories and to also meet the business goals.